sejungkwak/trading-paradise/README.md

 - I have found information about Libre Franklin font on [Hackernoon](https://hackernoon.com/tips-about-using-libre-franklin-a-versatile-font-for-friendly-brands-mo2t34hn).
 This information was used in the README.
 - I have found information about the island name length limitation of ACNH on [Animal Crossing World](https://animalcrossingworld.com/2020/03/10-character-island-names-confirmed-in-animal-crossing-new-horizons-opening-day-tutorial-details/).
 This information was used in the Contact page to create the island name validation.
+- I have used a privacy policy generated by [Privacy Policy Generator](https://www.privacypolicygenerator.info/).

 ## Images